Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

-Headline video: Footage from Prince Rupert Adventure Tours, the local marine operator for the Grizzly Bear West Coast Tour, highlighting the catamaran journey and grizzly bear viewing experience in Chatham Sound and the Khutzeymateen.
+Headline video: Footage from Prince Rupert Adventure Tours, the local marine operator for the Grizzly Bear Tour, highlighting the catamaran journey and grizzly bear viewing experience in Chatham Sound and the Khutzeymateen.

 At-a-glance